 The Aylesbury regeneration will happen in four phases.
 The maps on these pages will help you identify when the regeneration will affect you and will help you keep track of when new homes are being built in your neighbourhood.

 L&Q has already built 261 new homes on what was known as site 1a in the AAAP to the west of Bradenham Close and overlooking Burgess Park.
 They have also built 147 homes on site 7 to the north of the remaining Wolverton block just east of Thurlow Street.

 The first development site, also known as site 1b/c, includes all the Bradenham, Arklow, Chartridge and Chiltern blocks between Bradenham Close and Portland Street.
-Pre-demoltion works on the empty blocks started in the summer of 2015 and a total of 830 new homes will be built over the next six years.
+Pre-demoltion works on the empty blocks started in the summer of 2015 and over 800 new homes will be built.
+The First Development Site is split into three packages: A, B and C.

 Phase 3 includes all Taplow and Northchurch blocks to the west of Thurlow Street as well as 184 and 218 East Street.
-Demolition of the existing blocks is programmed to start in 2021 and 200 new homes will be built in this phase over the next six years.
+This is a later phase of the regeneration and so firm timescales are not currently available.

 Phase 4 includes all the Missenden, Michael Faraday, Gayhurst, Gaitskell, Latimer, Calverton, Danesfield and Emberton blocks.
 It also includes Chadwell House, Lees House, Soane House, Dorwell House and 51-67 Inville Road.
-Demolition of the existing blocks is programmed to start in 2023 and over 1,500 new homes will be built over the next nine years.
+This is a later phase of the regeneration and so firm timescales are not currently available.